OpenCryptoProject/JCMathLib/README.md

 ```
 ant -f JCMathLib/jcbuild.xml ecexample
 ```
-(which results in output similar to this)
+This will generate an output similar to this:

 ```
 >ant -f jcbuild.xml ecexample
 Buildfile: c:\OpenCrypto\ECExample\jcbuild.xml